oracle/terraform-provider-oci/website/docs/r/data_safe_audit_profile.html.markdown

 	* `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see Resource Tags.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 	* `target_id` - The OCID of the Data Safe target for which the audit trail is created.
 	* `time_created` - The date and time the audit trail was created, in the format defined by RFC3339.
-	* `time_last_collected` - The date and time until which the audit events are collected from target database by Data Safe audit trail  collection process, in the format defined by RFC3339.
+	* `time_last_collected` - The date and time until when the audit events were collected from the target database by the Data Safe audit trail  collection process, in the format defined by RFC3339.
 	* `time_updated` - The date and time the audit trail was updated, in the format defined by RFC3339.
 	* `trail_location` - An audit trail location represents the source of audit records that provides documentary evidence of the sequence of activities in the target database.
 	* `work_request_id` - The OCID of the workrequest for audit trail which collects audit records.